znguye/lab-dom-race-car/README.md

 ## Iteration 4: Add the Player to the Game

-1. As a reminder, we have already defined the "player" property of the `Game` class and set it up to "null", so now let's instantiate a new `Player` object and store it in the `player` property of the `Game`.
+1. As a reminder, we have already defined the `player` property of the `Game` class and set it to `null`.
+Now let's instantiate a new `Player` object and store it in the `player` property of the `Game`.

 <details>
 	<summary>See the code</summary>